turingschool/gear-up/m1_citizenship/session_5_debugging_gender_gap.md

 We'll watch a documentary called _Code: Debugging the Gender Gap_ in the Big Workspace.
 You can find the trailer [here](http://www.codedoc.co/about/).

-## Break (10 min)
+## Break (5 min)

 ## Written Reflection (10 min)

-Write about your reaction the movie.
-Possible questions to keep in mind (if you can't think of anything to write about):
+Write about your reaction the movie by reflecting on these questions:

-* What did you learn?
-* What did you already know?
-* What surprised you the most?
-* What do you agree/disagree with?
+* How are your experiences here at Turing similar or different than those shared in the documentary?
+* What role do you play in creating a more inclusive environment in your cohort and the larger community at Turing?
+* Brainstorm a specific situation(s) you’ve either witnessed or heard of happening at Turing that might be similar to the stories shared in the movie.
+What could’ve someone witnessing the instance done differently to positively impact the outcome of situation?

 ## Small Group Discussion (15 min)